Palm Beach, Florida

-Known for its small-town appeal, scenic location, and high quality of life, Palm Beach, FL or just “the Island” as it is also often called (because it is surrounded by the Intracoastal Waterway), is a paradise for its permanent and seasonal residents.
+Palm Beach, Florida or just “The Island” as it is often called is known for its small-town appeal, scenic location, and high-end quality of life, and exclusivity.
+Palm Beach is a paradise for its permanent and seasonal residents.

-Although tourists have been flocking to the area since before 1880, drawn by Palm Beach’s innate beauty, the town was only incorporated 1911.
+Although tourists have been flocking to Palm Beach since before 1880, drawn by Palm Beach’s innate beauty, the town was only incorporated 1911.
 Following years of careful planning and development, Palm Beach, FL as it stands now is a perfect example of peaceful, luxury oceanfront living.
-The town’s residents and visitors enjoy jaw-dropping scenery, an endless list of activities to do in the area, world class golf courses, and of course, 3 miles of public beaches.
+Palm Beach’s residents and visitors enjoy jaw-dropping scenery, an endless list of activities to do in the area, world class golf courses, and of course, 3 miles of public beaches.

 - Nature lovers will delight in the observing the various flora and fauna in Palm Beach’s parks.
 The Four Arts Botanical Gardens, a demonstration garden built to showcase the beautiful tropical plants native to South Florida, is one great example.
 Then there’s Pan’s Garden, a green space named after the flute-playing Greek god whose likeness stands at the entrance to the park.